18 Unmissable Things to Do in San Francisco (Map + Local Tips)

 Overview:

 This is the postcard view you came for.
-Battery Spencer offers the most stunning view of the Golden Gate Bridge, especially at sunset or early morning.
+Battery Spencer offers the most stunning panorama of the Golden Gate Bridge, especially when the morning fog rolls in.
+From here, you’ll see the city unfold across the bay — a view that’s pure magic at sunrise or sunset.

 Tips:

-- Reach it easily via Uber/Lyft—it’s across the bridge in Marin
+- Reach it easily via Uber/Lyft or drive across the bridge (there’s limited parking)

-2. Cable Car: Ride From Powell & Hyde Cable Car Turntable to Union Square
+2. Cable Car: Ride From Powell & Hyde Turntable to Union Square

 Overview: